dariomelconian/Software-Project-Management/README.md

 # Software-Project-Management

-This repository is a combination of assignments from CS 3377, Software Project Management at Western University.
+This repository is a combination of individual assignments as well as one final group project from CS 3377, Software Project Management at Western University.

 Assignment topics include: